srinathh/naspics/README.md

 - *http*: By default, the server attempts to bind to all network interfaces on port 9000.
 If you wnat to change this, set the right port via this option. eg. `-http localhost:9000` folder is elsewhere, pass the -

+## Installing as a Service
+A sample systemd service file is provided in the top level folder of the repository.
+You can adapt this for running your app as a service that automatically restarts when the NAS boots up.
+A great How To in [this blog](https://medium.com/@benmorel/creating-a-linux-service-with-systemd-611b5c8b91d6)